DJeanS03/DJeanS03/README.md

 ---

 ### Project Manager at InfoJr - Junior Computer Science Company at UFBA

-*August 2023 - Present | Salvador, Bahia, Brazil | Remote*
+_August 2023 - Present | Salvador, Bahia, Brazil | Remote_

-- **Project Leadership**: I play a crucial role in delivering important milestones, ensuring the completion of complex projects on time and within budget, which has resulted in an increase in stakeholder satisfaction by Y%.
+- **Project Leadership**: I play a crucial role in delivering important milestones, ensuring the completion of complex projects on time and within budget, which has resulted in increased stakeholder satisfaction.
 - **Team Coordination**: I lead and guide cross-functional teams, ensuring alignment with project goals and maximizing productivity.
-- **Strategic Planning**: I develop detailed plans, including timelines, resource allocation, and goal definitions, resulting in process optimization and cost reductions by Z%.
+- **Strategic Planning**: I develop detailed plans, including timelines, resource allocation, and goal definitions, resulting in process optimization and cost reductions.
 - **Implementation of Tailwind CSS**: I introduced Tailwind CSS in our projects, enhancing user experience and interface aesthetics, with positive feedback from users.

 **Technologies Used**: Tailwind CSS, JavaScript, HTML, CSS, Git, Scrum.